Skip to main content

 • “Ends up being tedious rather than fun or interesting.”

-• “The puzzles are pretty okay, but the process of solving them is way too tedious considering you can't rewind your steps, so you have to let the animation play out over and over again, which has made me lose patience in attempting to solve the puzzle.”
+• “The puzzles are pretty okay but the process to solving the puzzle is way too tedious considering you can't rewind your steps so you have to let the animation play out over and over again, so I've lost patience in attempting to solve the puzzle.”

 • stability